FetchCV/fetchcv/README.md

 # How do I set it up?
 Once you have the repository set up locally, you will need to install the dependencies.
 This can be done by running `npm install`.
 To run the project, you can run `npm start` and the project will start on `localhost:3000`.
 For development, there are a few commands to know:
-- `npm run watch-app` will run nodemon, so any changes to javascript files will restart the server
+- `npm run dev` will run nodemon, so any changes to javascript files will restart the server
 - `npm run watch` will watch for both tailwind and typescript, updating styles and compiling when needed
-- `npm run dev` will be the best option in most scenarios, as it will run both of the above commands at the same time, leaving you free to edit without worrying about restarting, compiling, or updating styles
+- `npm run watch-all` will be the best option in most scenarios, as it will run both of the above commands at the same time, leaving you free to edit without worrying about restarting, compiling, or updating styles